The Origin of Life

 For this reason over the long term, and because of the cumulative character of coevolutionary arms races over the shorter term, Gould's attempt to reduce all progress to a trivial, baseball-style artefact constitutes a surprising impoverishment, an uncharacteristic slight, an unwonted demeaning of the richness of evolutionary processes.

-The view expressed here is similar to the one Dawkins expresses.
+The view given here is very similar to the one Dawkins expresses.

 A drunkard's walk is a very poor and misleading metaphor for evolutionary progress.
 If you wanted to emphasise the random component of evolution, a far superior model is that of a gas expanding into a vacuum.
-However, such models are fundamentally impoverished - they miss out much of the interesting and important dynamics present in evolutionary processes.
+However, such simple models are fundamentally impoverished: they miss out much of the interesting and important dynamics present in evolutionary processes.
+A much better model describes evolution as an optimisation process which seeks the fittest organisms and ecosystems.

 Expand this node